Fire Protection FAQs

 The numbers indicate how much of the fire can be put out by the fire extinguisher.
 Every number before the A means it is as effective as 1 ¼ gallons of water.
 For example, 2A means the fire extinguisher is as effective as 2 ½ gallons of water, and so on.
 The numbers before B and C are a measure of the amount of square feet the fire extinguisher can put out.
 For example, a 10:BC fire extinguisher can extinguish a fire over 10 sq ft.

 If your business in DC, Maryland, or Virginia requires fire extinguisher services, contact Fire Pros online today to schedule service!

 Normal fire extinguisher inspections are required once a month to make sure there is no obvious damage to the device and the fire extinguisher pressure is adequate.
-You can perform this inspection on your own – click here for more information about monthly fire extinguisher testing.
+You can perform this inspection on your own.

 In addition to monthly extinguisher self-tests, full fire extinguisher maintenance is required once a year and a fire extinguisher hydro test is required every 12 years.

 If you own a restaurant, you already know you need a special type of fire suppression system to keep your kitchen safe from fires.
 But did you know you also need a special type of fire extinguisher too?
 Fires that commonly occur in commercial kitchens, such as grease fires, are referred to as Class K and require a special Class K fire extinguisher to knock them down and prevent reflash.
 At Fire Pros, we provide Kidde Wet Chemical Class K extinguishers for all your kitchen fire suppression needs.

 Yes.
 OSHA standards require any workplace that has fire extinguishers available for employee use must also provide an educational program for employees to familiarize themselves with the basics of fire extinguisher use and the hazards associated with it.